Files and images for this Thing are currently unavailable.

 Don't push the pins in too hard -- I accidentally pushed one all the way through inside the model.
 If it doesn't fit, either scale the pins down slightly, or try to enlarge the holes a bit with a file or blade.

 Firefly Serenity Extra Large Snap-Fit Model by jwolee is licensed under the Creative Commons - Attribution license.

-We're sure jwolee would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure jwolee would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).